 Finally, blend your watermark with the rest of the photo so that it looks like a part of the photo.
 I’ll make the watermark partly transparent by setting its opacity to 60% and change its color to be slightly yellowish.

 - Windows: Click the Apply button to return to the main screen and then – Watermark button in the bottom-left corner.
 Mac:* Click the Go button to start watermarking.

 And I’m done.
 I’ve successfully integrated a watermark so that it doesn’t distract from the original photo.
-Before you integrate a watermark into your next photo, carefully position and transform it.
-Stay tuned for more tutorials.
+Before you create a watermark into your next photo, carefully position and transform it.
+Stay tuned for more tutorials!